MelisAnaturk/CMIC_deep_learning_projects/README.md

 3. Classifying individuals into disease categories (e.g., healthy, MCI, dementia)

 ### 2.2 Resources
-While an in-depth introduction is beyond the scope of this page, I would highly recommend checking out several excellent resources that have previously been published on the topic:
+An in-depth introduction to deep learning is beyond the scope of this page as there are already several excellent resources that are publicly available on topic:

 1. Brief introductory article on deep learning
 2. Neural Networks and Deep learning course run by Andrew Ng on Coursera